 Our federal income tax return for the 2018 tax year remains under examination by the Internal Revenue Service.
 We believe the result of this examination will not be material to our consolidated results of operations or consolidated financial position.
-We have extended the federal statute of limitations through June 30, 2022 for Community Health Systems, Inc. for the tax periods ended December 31, 2014 and 2015.
 In addition, we have extended our federal statute of limitations through December 31, 2023 for the tax period ended December 31, 2018.